Healthy Sleep Training – Sleep Game and new free online Sleep Well training modules!

 There is a new training pack available to support the Sleep Game delivery.
 It will mean that any professional can pick up the game and deliver a training session using the game and also power point training session.
 Downloadable here: http://sleepgame.co.uk/

-Three new free Sleep Well online training modules will soon be available to parents and professionals on the West Sussex Learning Gateway:
+Three new free Sleep Well online training modules are now available to parents and professionals on the West Sussex Learning Gateway:

-Sleep Well - Getting the Best Night’s Sleep module will look at the ‘optimal’ sleep conditions and practices, which will lead to the best night sleep possible.
+Sleep Well - Getting the Best Night’s Sleep module looks at the ‘optimal’ sleep conditions and practices, which will lead to the best night sleep possible.

-Sleep Well - Children with Additional Needs will explore how children with additional needs may have different sleep requirements and how their condition may affect their sleep or routines.
+Sleep Well - Children with Additional Needs explores how children with additional needs may have different sleep requirements and how their condition may affect their sleep or routines.

 All modules are aimed at anyone who is working directly with parents, families or children and are also appropriate for parents and carers.
 The training has been developed by a qualified sleep practitioner and complements the recently-released and evidence- based, educational Sleep Game.

-Full details of how to register for the West Sussex Learning Gateway, together with training objectives and learning outcomes, are here: https://www.westsussexcpd.co.uk/cpd/default.asp?sid
+Full details of how to register for the West Sussex Learning Gateway, together with training objectives and learning outcomes, are here

 Background information about the Sleep Game